sympy/sympy/doc/src/tutorial/intro.rst

 What is Symbolic Computation?
 =============================

-Symbolic computation deals with the computationfamiliaripulation of mathematical objects symbolically.
+Symbolic computation deals with the computation of mathematical objects symbolically.
 This means that the mathematical objects are represented exactly, not approximately, and mathematical expressions with unevaluated variables are left in symbolic form.

 Let's take an example.
 Say we wanted to use the built-in Python functions to compute square roots.
 We might do something like this